How Long Does It Take To Plan a Funeral or Memorial Service?

 Allow yourself to grieve

-Remember that while you’re in the process of making arrangements, it’s ok to be upset.
+Remember that while you’re in the process of making arrangements, it’s okay to be upset.
 This is the time to lean on the support of your family and friends while you process your emotions.
-It’s ok to give yourself the time you need to grieve.
+It’s okay to give yourself the time you need to grieve.

 We hope this has cleared up some of your questions about how long it takes to plan a funeral or memorial service.